The LEGS Approach

-LEGS is underpinned by a livelihoods approach and is based on three livelihoods objectives:
+LEGS is underpinned by a livelihoods approach and based on three livelihoods objectives:

 - Providing immediate benefits to crisis-affected communities

-- Protecting the livestock-related assets of crisis-affected communities
+- Protecting the livestock assets of crisis-affected communities

-- Assisting the re-building of key assets among crisis-affected communities
+- Rebuilding the livestock assets of crisis-affected communities

-LEGS has a global scope and focuses on the process of identifying needs and analysing which interventions are most appropriate to support the livelihoods of the affected populations, at which times, and in which emergencies.
-LEGS recognizes that climate change is resulting in more complex and unpredictable types of disaster.
+With a global scope, LEGS focuses on the process of identifying needs and analysing which interventions are most appropriate to support the livelihoods of the affected populations, at which times, and in which emergencies.
+Importantly, LEGS recognizes that climate change is resulting in more complex and unpredictable types of disaster.